jywu20/Notes/Computer Science/Circuit/HDL.md

 Moreover, Verilog puts these things together in a largely well-integrated way, unlike languages like C++.

+Despite this theoretical simplicity, since when writing down an algorithm, human beings thinks not in terms of computational graphs or event listening but in terms of e.g. procedural programming, which has to be converted into state machines in Verilog (see the end of [here](#digital-circuits-compared-with-structured-programming)), Verilog codes in actual projects often involve boilerplates and understanding what they are actually doing is often hard.

 ## Keep the circuit in mind

 People often say that when writing Verilog,